Welcome What's new in Chrome extensions Get help with Chrome extensions API reference Samples

 Allow access

-How to allow access to file URLs and incognito pages
+Allow access to file URLs and incognito pages

-1. Right-click on the extension icon in Chrome.
+1. Right-click the extension icon in Chrome.

 2. Choose Manage Extension.